Filing Exceptions to the Magistrate’s Report

 Exceptions must be filed no later than the exceptions date stated in the magistrate’s recommendations or the proposed order, which is either ten days from the date the recommendations are placed on the record or are served pursuant to Maryland Rule 9-208(e).
 If exceptions are not timely filed, an order will be signed based upon the recommendations.

-Exceptions must be in writing, and the asserted error stated with particularity.
+Exceptions must be in writing and the asserted error stated with particularity.
 Any error not stated in the exceptions will be considered waived unless the court finds that justice requires otherwise.
 The exceptions are filed with the clerk’s office, and you must mail or personally deliver a copy of the exceptions to the opposing party or their attorney, if they are represented.
-At the time exceptions are filed, you must order a transcript of the proceedings, make an agreement for payment to insure preparation of the transcript and file a certificate of compliance stating that the transcript has been ordered and the payment agreement has been made.

 Obtaining a Transcript

-Transcripts of proceedings before the magistrate are available through one of the court reporters.
+Transcripts of proceedings before the magistrate are available through the court reporter coordinator.
 The cost of a transcript depends on the type of record and the number of pages in the final typed transcript.
 Recordings of court proceedings in any format are not available.

 To order a transcript, you will need the case number, date(s) of the proceeding you want transcribed and courtroom number.
 Complete and submit the appropriate order form as directed below.
-The order form is available here or from a court reporter.
-If you need to speak to a court reporter, please see the contact information below.
+The form is attached and is available online or from a court reporter.
+If you need to speak to the court reporter coordinator, please see the contact information below.

 Paying for Your Transcript

-A court reporter will provide an estimate in advance, but will not know the final cost until the transcript is completed.
+The court reporter coordinator will provide an estimate in advance, but will not know the final cost until the transcript is completed.
 Payment in full based on the estimate is due upon placing an order.
 Any additional costs beyond the initial payment shall be paid prior to delivery of the transcript.
 Any overages will be refunded upon delivery of the transcript.
-If you cannot afford a transcript, you may file an affidavit of indigency and motion requesting the court accept an electronic recording of the proceedings as the transcript.

 Telephone: 410-535-1600 ext.
 2419